On the geometric quantization of contact manifolds: Geometric quantization of contact manifolds

 \subsection{CR polarizations}

 As in the symplectic case, it is desirable to cut down the Hilbert space $\mathcal{H}$ to a smaller subspace.
 Since our contact manifold $(M,E)$ is odd-dimensional, we cannot define a complex polarization on $M$.
-Instead, we make the following definition: \begin{definition} A subbundle $\mathcal{P}\subset T_\C M$ will be called a {\bf CR polarization} of the contact manifold $(M,E)$ provided that $\mathcal{P}$ is formally integrable, $\mathcal{P}\cap \overline{\mathcal{P}} = 0$, and $\mathcal{P}\oplus\overline{\mathcal{P}} = E\otimes\C$. \end{definition} In other words, a CR polarization is simply a CR structure on $M$ whose Levi distribution is the contact distribution $E$.
-Let us assume then, for the remainder of this note, that $M$ is a strongly pseudoconvex CR manifold with CR structure $E_{1,0}\subset T_\C M$.
-Let $E\subset TM$ be the corresponding Levi distribution, and $J\in \End(E)$ the fibrewise complex structure on $E$ whose $+i$-eigenbundle is $E_{1,0}$.
-We choose a contact form $\theta$ such that the Webster metric
+Instead, we make the following definition: \begin{definition} A subbundle $\mathcal{P}\subset T_\C M$ will be called a {\bf CR polarization} of the contact manifold $(M,E)$ provided that $\mathcal{P}$ is isotropic, formally integrable, $\mathcal{P}\cap \overline{\mathcal{P}} = 0$, and $\mathcal{P}\oplus\overline{\mathcal{P}} = E\otimes\C$. \end{definition} In other words, a CR polarization is simply a CR structure on $M$ whose Levi distribution is the contact distribution $E$.
+Given such a polarization, we define the ``CR quantization'' of $(M, E)$ to be

-is Riemannian.
-We note that the $\C$-bilinear extension of $g_\theta$ to $T_\C M$ is Hermitian, and its restriction to $E\otimes \C$ agrees with the Levi form